Trust and Estate Attorney NY: Experience & Compassion

 Our Estate Planning Credentials

-- Ms. Fershteyn has worked with clients who are in need of time sensitive estate plans.
+- Ms. Fershteyn has worked with thousands of clients who are in need of time sensitive estate plans.

-- Mrs. Fershteyn uses her knowledge of estate planning to set up advance directives, such as a health care proxy, power of attorney, and will for her elderly clients.
+- Mrs. Fershteyn uses her knowledge of estate planning and New York State trust laws to set up advance directives, such as a health care proxy, power of attorney, and will for her elderly clients.

-Ensuring that you have a trusted New York Trust and Estate attorney is crucial when drafting your estate plan.
+Ensuring that you have a trusted probate lawyer in NYC is crucial when drafting your estate plan.
 Each and every estate plan is unique in the way in which it pertains to the draftee.
 There are key documents that pertain to each estate plan though in order to grant certain powers to people of your choosing as well as serve your best needs and interests.
 These documents include a last will and testament: a legal document in which your last wishes are undoubtedly made clear and final, a Power of Attorney: a legal document which grants someone of your choosing the power to make decisions on your behalf and a health care proxy: a legal document that names somebody who is granted the power to make medically based decisions on your behalf.
 These documents are involved in every estate plan.

-What are the differences between a Revocable and Irrevocable trust?
+The differences between a Revocable and Irrevocable Trust in New York

 When drafting an estate plan it is essential to know about the different types of documents that you could draft as well as their upsides and downsides.
 In order to decide which plan best fits your needs.
 When drafting a trust, there are numerous types of trusts with the most common being either a revocable or irrevocable trust.

 A revocable trust is a trust in which your final wishes are made clear and final.
-Your beneficiaries as well as your Power of attorneys are allocated, but they can be altered by you any time prior to your passing.
+Your beneficiaries as well as your power of attorney under NY law are allocated, but they can be altered by you any time prior to your passing.

 In an Irrevocable trust, you are provided with the same benefits as a revocable trust except it can not be altered.
-Although you can not alter said trust, an Irrevocable trust allows for numerous tax breaks as your assets are placed under their own social security identification number, granting them no longer in your possession.
+Although you can not alter said trust, an Irrevocable trust allows for numerous tax breaks and can be used for Medicaid Asset Protection Trust (MAPT) planning, shielding assets from creditors and long-term care expenses.
 This may grant you medicaid eligibility, protect your assets from creditors and provide numerous other benefits that a revocable trust does not.

 When scheduling a consultation it may be important to go into your consultation with knowledgeable questions in mind, in order to ensure that your attorney knows what is important to you specifically.
 Some questions to keep in mind when drafting your estate plan are as follows….